tinymce/testrunner/README.md

 TestRunner
 ==========

-To visualize coverage data we use [JSCovReporter](https://github.com/jayarjo/JSCovReporter), which seems and feels simple and pretty.
-It is included as submodule under `coverage/js/`.
+To visualize coverage data we currently use [JSCovReporter](https://github.com/jayarjo/JSCovReporter), which seems to be simple enough and pretty.
+We include it as a submodule under `coverage/js/`.